Prime Rib Gravy (No Drippings Required!)

 Prime Rib gravy is a breeze to make with or without Prime Rib drippings!
-For Christmas dinner and Thanksgiving dinner, we always serve our 5-star rated Prime Rib Recipe, rubbed with delicious prime rib rub, alongside homemade brown gravy, prime rib au jus and horseradish sauce for prime rib!
+For Christmas dinner and Thanksgiving dinner, we always serve our 5-star rated Prime Rib Recipes, rubbed with delicious prime rib rub, alongside homemade brown gravy, prime rib au jus and horseradish sauce for prime rib!
 You can’t go wrong with any prime rib sauce.

 In addition to our various prime rib recipes, you can serve this homemade beef gravy with: Sous Vide Chuck Roast, Instant Pot Roast Beef, Smoked Beef Tenderloin, Garlic Mashed Potatoes or even Sous Vide Ribeye.